Skip to content

 Like tomatoes, naranjilla is very subject to root knot, nematode, and other soil problems, and this causes a gradual decline.
 You can escape this problem by growing the plants in large containers, with an enriched potting medium.

+If you are planting naranjilla seeds in containers, sow more than one per pot to ensure that at least one of them sprouts.
+If you get several sprouts per pot, thin to leave only the strongest seedlings.
 In areas inland, where hard freezes or frosts occur, some damage will be gotten on these plants if you have temperatures below 32°F. Always, save seeds during the winter months in case the plant is killed by unusually cold events.
 By doing so you can restart them from seed in the spring.

 LET OUR CUSTOMER SPEAK FOR US